-1 On the concept of "boundary object" in the context of artistic research, see Henk Borgdorff's interview with Michael Schwab (Borgdorff 2012, 174-83, particularly 177).
+On the concept of "boundary object" in the context of artistic research, see Henk Borgdorff's interview with Michael Schwab (Borgdorff 2012, 174-83, particularly 177).
 Borgdorff attributes the concept of "boundary object" to Thomas F. Gieryn.
 However, Gieryn's concept is that of "boundary work," which has a different meaning, referring to instances in which frontiers, boundaries, limits, and demarcations between fields of knowledge are created, established, advocated, or reinforced (see Gieryn 1983).
 Borgdorff's use of the notion appears to be situated somewhere between "boundary work" and "boundary object" in the way I use the term here, which follows Star and Griesemer (1989).

-of "experimental systems" seems to be a promising conceptual and methodological framework for the concrete practice of such new aesthetic-epistemic assemblages.
-In the central part of this chapter I will describe Rheinberger's thinking, preparing the reader for the application of this theory to music performance.
+ended possibilities for infinite new assemblages-raising questions of traceability, control, and critical assessment of the results.
+Hans-Jörg Rheinberger's notion of "experimental systems" seems to be a promising conceptual and methodological framework for the concrete practice of such new aesthetic-epistemic assemblages.
+In the central part of this paper I will describe Rheinberger's thinking, preparing the reader for the application of this theory to music performance.

-Beyond the mere (re)creation or (re)production of a work through performance, at stake in this chapter are processes that constitute musical "things" as objects for thought through performative devices.
+Beyond the mere (re)creation or (re)production of a work through performance, at stake in this paper are processes that constitute musical "things" as objects for thought through performative devices.
 From this perspective the notion of epistemic complexity is just one element among many that contribute to a new mode of exposing musical objects.
 Methodologically this new mode is organised by different but interrelated approaches: identifying and scrutinising musical "things" that define a given musical work (in the sense of an "archaeology"); studying their "epistemic complexity"; extracting them out of their traditional Umwelt and inserting them within the confines of experimental systems; and, finally, "exposing" them anew, in previously unheard reconfigurations of materials.